ronen-e/exercises/README.md

 ## Problem

-1. Swapi resources can be linked to other resources.
+1. Swapi resources can link to other resources.
 The links are represented as Urls to that resource.
 1. Resources are paginated.
 So when trying to get all `vehicles` we would receive a partial list and the url for the next "page"
 1. There are multiple resources (Planets, Spaceships, Vehicles, People, Films and Species)